 The Directors derived sales price reductions of 7.5% and 32.0% for unexchanged residential and commercial units respectively using a wide range of market forecasts and the Directors' experience.
 These were then applied against the financial appraisal of all current developments, along with other site specific provisions where sales price reductions were expected to be more severe, and those producing a resulting negative margin were provided for.
 Three complex legacy developments comprise the majority of the write down, primarily due to specific price reductions, including one commercial development where the value and quantum of currently unsecured lettings has been reforecast in line with current trading conditions.
 The NRV provision is materially sensitive to the residential sales price assumptions used.
 If the residential price reduction was 2.5% (5% lower) the NRV provision would reduce by £5.3m to £28.6m.
 If the residential price reduction was 12.5% (5% higher) the NRV provision would increase by £12.7m to £46.6m.
-The NRV provision is not materially sensitive to the commercial price reduction.
+The NRV provision is not materially sensitive to the commercial price reduction, with a plus or minus 10% change not altering the provision.
 This is due to the majority of the Group's commercial units being on sites with a margin high enough to counteract a large fall in commercial sales prices.